How does a sewage treatment plant work?

 The water that leaves these processes is expected to be particle-free and fed to a biological treatment stage where high-density bacterial populations degrade the carbon and nutrients from the water.
 The purified water is sometimes disinfected either by UV light or chlorination before returning to surface water bodies.
 It should be noted that a septic tank is not a complete sewage treatment plant.

-Under the 2020 General Binding Rules, a septic tank can no longer discharge directly to surface water.
+Under the 2020 and 2023 General Binding Rules, a septic tank can no longer discharge directly to surface water.
 As such and if you currently own a septic tank, you should either:

 - Upgrade to sewage treatment plant that is fully compliant with BS EN12566-3